 I used to think I knew how to sleep.
-I mean, you just lay down, close your eyes, and wake up?
-It turns out that it is not relatively that straightforward, and you need to do some work if you want to improve your sleep quality.
+You just lay down, close your eyes, and wake up?
+It is not that straightforward.
+You need to improve your sleep quality to have enough energy for a productive day.

 One of the reasons I did not have energy in the morning was because I watched a series on Netflix till 2 am and woke up 8 hours later.
 I still slept for eight hours, so I should be good, right?
 No. Sleep does not function in this manner.
 It is not a matter of quantity.
 It is all about sleep quality.
 This essay will provide you with the most valuable recommendations to improve your sleep quality.